vishvAsa/kalpAntaram/kANe/v1p1/17_ushanas.md

 Daraurch Inctit11

-17. Ušanas
+17. Uśanas

 267

 The work is a brief one ( 8 folios ) in seven adhyāyas.
 Their contents are:- II. impurity on birth and death; purification of certain things in certain ways such as with water, ashies &c.
-III. the four varvas and the mixed castes such as Rathakāra, Ambastha, Sūta, Ugra, Māgalha &c., the Vrātyas ; IV. no bodily injury to be done to brahmana; prāyascittas for killing a brāhmaṇa or a man of the other varnas and for other Mahā pātakas, prāyaścitta for eating the flesh of certain animals and for eating plants like garlic, prāyaścitta for adultery ; discussion whether a Brāhmana could marry a śūdra woman; prāyaścittas for killing various beasts and birds ; fourteen vidyās; V. šrūddhrakalpa; what Brāhmaṇas are punkti pāvuna; details of śrāddha; food and flesh at śrāddha; who are unfit to be invited at śrāddha; VI. what things a Brāhmaṇa could not sell; VII. punishments for the Maha pātakas; what are pure things at all times.
+III. the four varvas and the mixed castes such as Rathakāra, Ambastha, Sūta, Ugra, Māgalha &c., the Vrātyas ; IV. no bodily injury to be done to brahmana; prāyascittas for killing a brāhmaṇa or a man of the other varnas and for other Mahā pātakas, prāyaścitta for eating the flesh of certain animals and for eating plants like garlic, prāyaścitta for adultery ; discussion whether a Brāhmana could marry a śūdra woman; prāyaścittas for killing various beasts and birds ; fourteen vidyās; V. śrūddhrakalpa; what Brāhmaṇas are punkti pāvuna; details of śrāddha; food and flesh at śrāddha; who are unfit to be invited at śrāddha; VI. what things a Brāhmaṇa could not sell; VII. punishments for the Maha pātakas; what are pure things at all times.
 Some of the views of the Auśanasa-dharmaśāstra are worth special notice.
 The son of a Brāhmana, Ksatriya or Vaisya from a wife, of the varụa immediately next to it belonged to the caste of the father.340 No sin or punishment attached to ope if one killed an atatāyi (armed) Brāhmana.
-The fourteen vidyās are said to be the six ungas and the four Vedas, Mimiņsā, Nyāya, Dharmaśāstra and Purana.241
+The fourteen vidyās are said to be the six ungas and the four Vedas, Mimiṇsā, Nyāya, Dharmaśāstra and Purana.241

 The work very often quotes the views of others with the words 'eke'; for example it says 'the impurity on birth is ten nights for the parents of the child, but according to sume only for the mother.'
 242 The son of a Brāhmana from a sūdra woman is called pārasava, but according to some he is nisāda.
 The whole of the portion in the ms. about the mixed castes bears a very close resemblance to Baudhāyana (Dh.
 S. 1.
 9)